iambilalamri/record-java-project/src/amrib/interview/Framework.md

 ## Vaadin
 Vaadin provides you with a platform for streamlined Java development.
 It allows you to build web applications of customizable components that focus on performance, UX, and accessibility.

+## Grails
+Grails is an open source web application framework that uses the Apache Groovy programming language (which is in turn based on the Java platform).
+It is intended to be a high-productivity framework by following the "coding by convention" paradigm, providing a stand-alone development environment and hiding much of the configuration detail from the developer

+## Google Guava
+Set of common libraries, it facilitates best coding practices and helps reduce coding errors.
+It provides utility methods for collections, caching, primitives support, concurrency, common annotations, string processing, I/O, and validations.